Contents

 As you likely know by now, you can collect both direct payments and credit card authorizations from your clients using TravelJoy, and the option you've used will impact how you get paid.
 Let's quickly review the difference:

-- For most members, they're deposited into your trip or group's Funds balance
+- In most cases, they're deposited into your trip or group's Funds balance

-- For members using Legacy Direct Payments, they're deposited into your bank account by default
+- Planning fees, when configured, are deposited into your bank account by default

 - Credit card authorizations are collected and saved on invoices and client profiles